curvenote/credit-roles/README.md

 // Validate that a string is a role credit.validate('contributor'); // true

-// Handles British spelling and capicalizations credit.normalize('conceptualiSation'); // "Conceptualization"
+// Handles British spelling and capitalizations credit.normalize('conceptualiSation'); // "Conceptualization"

 // Handles different punctuation